Non-Markovian quantum trajectory unravellings of entanglement

-In this letter, our research serves as a first example of the efficient estimation of entanglement evolution in non-Markovian regimes without using the system density matrix.
-We derive the exact quantum state diffusion (QSD) equation to estimate the entanglement evolution of a two-qubit system coupled to a bosonic heat bath at zero temperature \cite{Diosi,Strunz99,Yupra99,deVega,Wisemanetal2002,Bassi,QT3}.
-For a general multi-qubit system, employing quantum trajectories over density matrices becomes enormously advantageous in terms of computational exhaustion.
-As will be shown in this letter, the entanglement computed from trajectories generally provides useful information about the status of the actual entanglement described by the system density matrix.
-For some initial states, the trajectory entanglement gives an almost identical estimation of the system entanglement.
+In this paper, our research serves as a first example of the efficient estimation of entanglement evolution in non-Markovian regimes without using the system density matrix.
+We derive the exact quantum state diffusion equation for a pure state to estimate the entanglement evolution of a two-qubit system coupled to a bosonic heat bath at zero temperature \cite{Diosi,Strunz99,Yupra99,deVega,Wisemanetal2002,Bassi,QT3,Wang1}.
+For a general multi-qubit system \cite{JY}, employing quantum trajectories over density matrices becomes enormously advantageous in terms of computational resource.
+As will be shown in the following, the entanglement computed from trajectories generally provides useful information about the status of the actual entanglement described by the system density matrix.
+For some initial states, the trajectory entanglement gives an identical estimation of the system entanglement.